Relations among Hamiltonian, area-preserving, and non-wandering flows on surfaces: Preliminaries

-A subset $U$ is a flow box if there are bounded non-degenerate intervals $I, J$ and a homeomorphism $h \colon I \times J \to U$ such that the image $h(I \times \{ t \})$ for any $t \in J$ is an orbit arc as in the left on Figure~\ref{flow-boxes}, a open (resp. closed) periodic annulus is an open (resp. closed) annulus consisting of periodic orbits as in the middle on Figure~\ref{flow-boxes}, and an open (resp. closed) transverse annulus is an open (resp. closed) annulus contained as in the right on Figure~\ref{flow-boxes}.
+\begin{definition} A subset $U$ is a {\bf trivial flow box} if there are bounded non-degenerate intervals $I, J$ and a homeomorphism $h \colon I \times J \to U$ such that the image $h(I \times \{ t \})$ for any $t \in J$ is an orbit arc as in the left on Figure~\ref{flow-boxes}. \end{definition}

+\begin{definition} An annulus $A$ is a {\bf periodic annulus} if there is an interval $I \subseteq [1/2,1]$ such that the restriction of the flow on $A$ is locally topologically equivalent to the flow on $\{ (x,y) \in \mathbb{R}^2 \mid x^2 + y^2 \in I \}$ generated by a vector field $(-y,x)$, as in the middle of Figure~\ref{flow-boxes}. \end{definition}

+\begin{definition} An annulus $A$ is a {\bf transverse annulus} if there is an interval $I \subseteq [1/2,1]$ such that the restriction of the flow on $A$ is locally topologically equivalent to the flow on $\{ (x,y) \in \mathbb{R}^2 \mid x^2 + y^2 \in I \}$ generated by a vector field $(x,y)$, as in the right on Figure~\ref{flow-boxes}. \end{definition}